14th February is upon us, so today we are sharing the love with these ten crazy facts about the most romantic day of the year, Valentine’s Day.

 If you’d prefer to read, here are the 10 facts – or scroll to the bottom to watch the video!

-- With three people known as St. Valentines linked with the 14th February, it is unclear which one the day actually honours.
+With three people known as St. Valentines linked with the 14th February, it is unclear which one the day actually honors.
 St. Valentine of Rome was beheaded for performing weddings in secret.